Kleo-Karap/My_tattoo_chatbot/README.md

 ### Scenario 2
 ***
-Customer wants information about a specific tattoo design
+Customer wants consultation about a specific tattoo design
 - A Form is activated in order to collect specific information from the user (Full Name, E-mail, Artist, Concept, Size, Placement)
-- The bot saves user's given info in [Airtable](https://airtable.com/) sheet through an external API key.
+- The bot saves user's given info in [Airtable](https://airtable.com/) sheet through an external API key, for the artist's reference.
 - User says thank you
-- Bot replies Bye
+- Bot replies bye

 ### Scenario 3
 Customer books consulting appointment (fixed duration 1 hour)- appointment is tracked on user's Google calendar